UKCloud/documentation/articles/openshift/oshift-gs.md

 UKCloud will provision you with an OpenShift Starter Pack, providing you with 32GiB of container resources to deploy your applications.

-You can expand the Starter Pack in increments of 16GiB, to a maximum OpenShift environment of 176GiB.
+You can expand your cluster by requesting expansion packs.
+Expansion packs come in three sizes: small(16GiB 2vCPU), medium(32GiB 4vCPU) and large(64GiB 8vCPU).
 These Expansion Packs are deployed by UKCloud via a service request within the UKCloud Portal.

 ## Using the web console